 The Company may also be subject to certain state, local and franchise taxes.
 Under certain circumstances, U.S. federal income and excise taxes may be due on its undistributed taxable income.
+The Company also holds investments in Europe which are subject to tax in each local jurisdiction.

-The Company made joint elections to treat certain subsidiaries as taxable REIT subsidiaries ("TRS") which may be subject to taxation by U.S. federal, state and local authorities.
+The Company made joint elections to treat certain subsidiaries as taxable REIT subsidiaries ("TRSs") which may be subject to taxation by U.S. federal, state and local authorities.
 In general, a TRS of the Company may perform non-customary services for tenants, hold assets that the Company cannot hold directly and engage in most real estate or non-real estate-related business.
-The Company also holds investments in Europe which are subject to tax in each local jurisdiction.

 Certain subsidiaries of the Company are subject to taxation by U.S. federal, state and local authorities for the periods presented.
 Income taxes are accounted for by the asset/liability approach in accordance with U.S. GAAP.
 Deferred taxes, if any, represent the expected future tax consequences when the reported amounts of assets and liabilities are recovered or paid.
-Such amounts arise from differences between the financial reporting and tax bases of assets and liabilities and are adjusted for changes in tax laws and tax rates in the period which such changes are enacted.
+Such amounts arise from differences between the financial reporting and tax bases of assets and liabilities and are adjusted for changes in tax laws and tax rates in the period during which such changes are enacted.
 A provision for income tax represents the total of income taxes paid or payable for the current period, plus the change in deferred taxes.
 Current and deferred taxes are recorded on the portion of earnings (losses) recognized by the Company with respect to its interest in TRSs.
 Deferred income tax assets and liabilities are calculated based on temporary differences between the Company's U.S. GAAP consolidated financial statements and the U.S. federal, state and local tax basis of assets and liabilities as of the consolidated balance sheet date.
 The Company evaluates the realizability of its deferred tax assets (e.g., net operating loss and capital loss carryforwards) and recognizes a valuation allowance if, based on the available evidence, it is more likely than not that some portion or all of its deferred tax assets will not be realized.
-When evaluating the realizability of its deferred tax assets, the Company considers estimates of expected future taxable income, existing and projected book/tax differences, tax planning strategies available and the general and industry specific economic outlook.
+When evaluating the realizability of its deferred tax assets, the Company considers estimates of expected future taxable income, existing and projected book/tax differences, tax planning strategies available and the general and industry-specific economic outlook.
 This realizability analysis is inherently subjective, as it requires the Company to forecast its business and general economic environment in future periods.
 Changes in estimate of deferred tax asset realizability, if any, are included in income tax benefit (expense) in the consolidated statements of operations.

-For the three months ended March 31, 2019 and 2018, the Company recorded an income tax benefit of \$0.4 million and \$0.5 million, respectively.
+For the three months ended June 30, 2019 and 2018, the Company recorded an income tax benefit of \$0.1 million and income tax expense of \$0.2 million, respectively.
+For the six months ended June 30, 2019 and 2018, the Company recorded income tax benefit of \$0.5 million and \$0.4 million, respectively.